fluencelabs/marine/README.md

 ## Usage
 - `fce build` in Rust project

-## HOW TO: Create App with FCE Modules
+## HOW TO: Create an App with FCE Modules

 ### Recommendations: